ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 We'd like to remind you that GIMP is free software.
 Therefore the first way to help is to contribute your time.
-You can report bugs and send patches, whether they are code patches, icons, brushes, documentation, translations etc.
+You can report bugs and send patches, whether they are code patches, icons, brushes, documentation, translations, etc.

 In this release for instance, about 15% of changes were done by non-regular contributors.